Collect and utilize customer preferences at scale

 Preferences evolve with changing needs and life stages

-As this work moves into sequencing and delivery, I’m excited to see this translate into both measurable financial impact and a more intuitive, genuinely helpful customer experience.
+I’m excited to see this translate into both measurable financial impact and a more intuitive, genuinely helpful customer experience.
+Come back for updates as this project progresses!